Walt Disney World Railroad: Ride experience

-The WDWRR closes temporarily during heavy thunderstorms.
-During the Magic Kingdom Parade events, the trains are halted for approximately 15 minutes due to parade floats crossing over the WDWRR tracks in the Frontierland section.
 Personal strollers and wheelchairs were allowed on board the train, excluding rental Disney strollers and electric conveyance vehicles.
 All of the stations had disability ramps access for the wheelchair passengers to board the train.
-Since August 1999, a separately-priced tour of the WDWRR named Disney's The Magic Behind Our Steam Trains Tour has been available once on Sundays-Thursdays, and includes access to the railroad's otherwise-restricted roundhouse.
-At the end of the tour, the guests were originally given free railroad spikes as souvenirs, but due to the September 11 attacks in 2001, the spikes were dropped in favor of the enamel pins.
-In 2020, the tour became unavailable due to the COVID-19 pandemic.
+Since October 1999, a separately-priced tour of the WDWRR named Disney's The Magic Behind Our Steam Trains Tour has been available once on Sundays-Thursdays, and includes access to the railroad's otherwise-restricted roundhouse.
+At the end of the tour, the guests were originally given free railroad spikes as souvenirs, but due to the September 11 attacks in 2001, the spikes were dropped in favor of the lapel pins.
+In 2020, the tour was suspended due to the COVID-19 pandemic.

 Rolling stock

 When working on the line, each WDWRR locomotive consumes 25 gal of fuel and 200 gal of water per hour, and each tender can hold 664 gal of fuel and 1,837 gal of water.
-Each of the four locomotives takes on water at Fantasyland Station every three trips and pulls a set of five passenger cars with seating capacity for 75 passengers per car, for a total of 375 passengers per train.
+If a locomotive runs out of water, its fire will be extinguished to prevent a boiler explosion.
+Each of the four locomotives takes on water at Fantasyland Station every three or four trips and pulls a set of five passenger cars with seating capacity for 75 passengers per car, for a total of 375 passengers per train.
+Each passenger car has 15 benches, which can hold 3-5 passengers each.
 The front passenger car had a disability ramp for the two wheelchair passengers to be loaded on.
+Occasionally, locomotives and their passenger car sets will be switched when either one is out of service for maintenance, overhauls, refurbishments, or repairs.

+The locomotives do not contain brakes, and so must rely on those of the passenger cars to avoid rough stops.
+The locomotives' tenders each have an automatic train control box underneath, which detect red light frequencies from the signals' transmitters along the track and apply the passenger cars' brakes.
+In September 2007, all four locomotives were equipped with an E-stop control box.
+Up until early 2017, there were no handrails and side panels on most of the 200 series train set's left side to allow Disney employees, dressed up as Disney characters, to disembark at Main Street, USA Station for the daily park opening ceremonies.

-Occasionally, locomotives and their passenger car sets will be switched when either one is out of service.
-The locomotives do not contain brakes, but the passenger cars do.
-On March 1, 1997, another locomotive arrived at Walt Disney World and was named after former Disney animator and rail enthusiast Ward Kimball, but was deemed too small for the WDWRR's operations and was instead sent to the Cedar Point & Lake Erie Railroad in the Cedar Point amusement park in Sandusky, Ohio.
-In the past, all four locomotives received overhauls at the Tweetsie Railroad in Blowing Rock, North Carolina.
+In 1997, another locomotive arrived at Walt Disney World, where it was named after former Disney animator and rail enthusiast Ward Kimball.
+However, it was deemed too small for the WDWRR's operations and was instead sent to the Cedar Point & Lake Erie Railroad in the Cedar Point amusement park in Sandusky, Ohio, where it now operates as their No. 1 locomotive, the G.A.
+Boeckling.
+Between 1997 and 2003, all four locomotives received major refurbishments at the Tweetsie Railroad in Blowing Rock, North Carolina, costing nearly $4 million.
 Since 2010, overhauling services have taken place at the Strasburg Rail Road in Strasburg, Pennsylvania.